5 Running Workouts to Get Faster

 1. Fartleks

 Fartleks - Swedish for “speed play” - are a great beginner-friendly speed workout for runners.
 They are also not as intense as other speed workouts so they are perfect to transition to speed running if you have not been doing any speed work.
-Fartleks involve a mix of fast running and relaxed pace running during your workout.
+Fartleks involve a mix of fast running and relaxed pace running during your workout, with short bursts of speed followed by an easy run pace.

 How to Do Fartleks